Dirtyboy1029/DIGGER/README.md

 #### 2. Fine-tune LLM & get loss

+      cd Digger
       python finetune.py
       Parameter model_type:
            benchmark:  for Reference LLM
            test: for vanilla-tuned
            union: for Reference-tuned
+      python get_loss.py

+All loss values are saved in batches as npy files and stored in the outputs directory